 Before any data can be accessed, approval must be given by the independent Information Governance Review Panel (IGRP).
-The IGRP is comprised of representatives from the British Medical Association, Public Health Wales, National Research Ethics Service, NHS Wales Informatics Service and the Consumer Panel for Data Linkage Research.
+The IGRP is comprised of representatives from the British Medical Association, Public Health Wales, National Research Ethics Service, Digital Health and Care Wales and the Consumer Panel for Data Linkage Research.
 The IGRP gives careful consideration to each project to ensures proper and appropriate use of SAIL Databank data.

 When access has been granted, it is gained through a privacy-protecting safe haven and remote access system referred to as the SAIL Gateway.
 This means that research can be carried out in a secure and protected environment.